analogdevicesinc/ai8x-training/README.md

 #### Final Check

-After a successful SDK installation, the following commands will run from on the terminal and display their version numbers:
+After a successful manual or SDK installation, the following commands will run from on the terminal and display their version numbers:

 * `arm-none-eabi-gcc -v`
 * `arm-none-eabi-gdb -v`